zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The property #6 allows us to invoke the ergodic assumption, making the results of Sec.
 17 applicable.
 Once we also take the property #5 into account, the amount of light scattered or absorbed by the particle group (as well as the associated radiative transfer coefficients) can be determined by computing simple weighted averages according to Eqn.
 17.56.

 In order to apply the results of Sec.
 17, we must tailor them to our particular use case.
-The scattered far-field of an arbitrary particle is given by Eqn.
+The expression of the scattered far-field of an arbitrary particle is given by Eqn.
 15.6.1:

 $$ \tag{21.2}
 	\bm{E_s}(\bm{r}, \omega)
 	\simeq \frac{e^{i k_0(\omega) r}}{k_0(\omega) r} \mathcal{S_{ef}} (\bm{n_s}, \bm{n_i}, \omega) \cdot \bm{E_0}(\bm{n_i}, \omega).
 $$

-The corresponding expression for a dipole is found in Eqn.
+The corresponding formula for a dipole is found in Eqn.
 13.5:

 $$ \tag{21.3}
 	\bm{E_s}(\bm{r}, \omega)